Ultimate Supercar Themed Road Trip in Italy’s Motor Valley

 For my money, (which admittedly isn’t enough to buy a spark plug around here) Motor Valley is not all about engines and wheels.
 It’s about aspiration.
 It’s about inspiration.

 Yes, it’s about a particular colour of red, about a love of speed, about how fast even the most modest investment can go from 0-100.
 Yes, it’s about history, the particular position of a prancing horse, and celebrity cheque books.
 But it’s also about the relationship between human and machine, the desire not to give up, the pursuit of a dream, the desire to win, to be the best.
 And about giving equal importance to science and style, engineering and art.
 At points I even wonder if it’s more about art than cars.

 Much of this comes down to the influence of one man, whose passion, dreams, determination and quest for perfection still continue to shape the supercar world – the man who is “the one who dreamt to be Ferrari” – Enzo.
 So this road trip begins with him, visiting the Ferrari museums before heading to check out the competition – Lamborghini and Pagani.

-Suggested itinerary for a Supercar Road Trip in Motor Valley
+Itinerary for an Italian Supercar Road Trip in Motor Valley

 Day 1 Morning: Museo Ferrari in Maranello